quist00/carpentries.org/pages/core-team-projects.md

 ## Curriculum Team
 <br>Team Lead: Toby Hodges
-<br>Team Members: Erin Becker · Michael Culshaw-Maurer · Zhian Kamvar
+<br>Team Members: Erin Becker · Zhian Kamvar

 Led by Toby Hodges, the Curriculum Team guides and oversees curriculum development and maintenance and works closely with our Maintainer community and